Kyriosity/read-write/README+/software/QA/README.md

 Writing [quality code](README+/code-quality.md) must be an objective but teams will be uneven, distributed/fluctuating, and stressed.
 Add the human nature to sweep problems under the carpet - quite big and thick in the software.

-When security risks are a concern other approaches for hacking vulnerability come into play (and devs aren't writing code in a criminal-minded mode).
+When security risks are a concern other approaches for hacking vulnerability come into play (and devs aren't writing code in a criminal-minded mode). yiu can project this statement to cases where IT isn't enough expertise for testing the domain.

 ## Testing as QA